axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E01-sparked-by-greed.markdown

  <div class="_speakera">What is wrong with it is that it is an artificial &lsquo;opportunity.&rsquo; The window that you are talking about is something that we are making up!</div>
  <div class="_speakerb">Wait, it is not just us&hellip;</div>
  <div class="_speakera">Right, it is not just us.
 We are all raising prices <span class="_me">because we can</span>.</div>
- <div class="_speakerb">Which will result in higher levels of returns thir fiscal year than last fiscal year.</div>
+ <div class="_speakerb">Which will result in higher levels of returns the fiscal year than last fiscal year.</div>
  <div class="_speakera">I see that your mind is made up and my participation is cosmetic.
 I came prepared for that.</div>
  <div class="_commentary">David took out an envelope and pushed it towards the power end of the table.</div>
  <div class="_speakera">This is my letter of resignation.
 You can send my stuff to my house, later on.
 Or keep it, it doesn&rsquo;t matter.</div>